How Long Does It Take To Become A Sonographer?

 What is the average salary of a sonographer?

-READ ALSO: How Long Does It Take To Become An Oncologist
+READ ALSO: How Long Does It Take To Become A CPA?

 A sonographer typically makes around $70K per year in compensation.
 The salary range for this position is from $41K to $118K annually.